NSphere-SIDM/NSphere-SIDM/README.md

 ## Examples

-A Jupyter Notebook example demonstrating how to load and visualize simulation output is available:
+Two Jupyter Notebook examples demonstrate how to load and visualize simulation output:

-*   **`examples/nsphere_notebook_example1.ipynb`**: Shows how to create phase-space and density profile animations from the `.dat` files generated by `./nsphere`.
+*   **[Example 1](https://nsphere-sidm.github.io/NSphere-SIDM/examples/notebooks/nsphere_notebook_example1.html): `examples/nsphere_notebook_example1.ipynb`**: Shows how to create phase-space and density profile animations from the `.dat` files generated by `./nsphere`.
 This provides a starting point for custom analysis and visualization using Python and demonstrates how to read NSphere binary data formats.
 See the notebook itself for prerequisites and usage instructions.

+*   **[Example 2](https://nsphere-sidm.github.io/NSphere-SIDM/examples/notebooks/nsphere_notebook_example2.html): `examples/nsphere_notebook_example2.ipynb`**: Advanced SIDM analysis notebook that reproduces the figures from the [SIDM paper](https://arxiv.org/abs/2506.04334).
+This notebook demonstrates phase-space evolution animations with power-law color scaling, core region analysis focusing on gravitational collapse (12.4-16.4 Gyr), density profile evolution showing core formation, particle count and velocity dispersion tracking in inner regions, and plot generation.

-You can explore this notebook using Jupyter Lab or Jupyter Notebook after activating the Python environment (`source ./activate_nsphere` from the project root) and navigating to the `examples/` directory.
+You can explore these notebooks using Jupyter Lab or Jupyter Notebook after activating the Python environment (`source ./activate_nsphere` from the project root), navigating to the `examples/` directory, and launching `jupyter notebook` or `jupyter lab`.

 ## Data and Results Flow